umbraco/UmbracoDocs/Documentation/Products/UmbracoForms/Editor/Creating-a-Form/Form-Settings/index.md

 The error message that will be displayed for a field if a field isn't valid (a regular expression has been setup but the input doesn't match).
 This setting can be overwritten on a field level. {0} will be replaced with the field caption.

 ###Show validation summary
-Enable this option If you wish to display a summary of all error messages on top of the form.
+Enable this option if you wish to display a summary of all error messages on top of the form.

 ###Hide field validation labels
 Enable this option if you wish the hide idividual field error messages from being displayed.